St. Anne's Catholic Secondary School

-St. Anne's Catholic Secondary School (also referred to as St. Anne's CSS or stannes) is a Catholic high school in Clinton, Ontario.
+St. Anne's Catholic Secondary School (or St. Anne's CSS for short) is a Catholic high school in Clinton, Ontario.
 It is noted for its sports teams and exceptional grades that are usually at or above the provincial expectations.
 It serves students from grades nine to twelve.
 The motto of St. Anne's is "in alis aquilae" which is Latin for "on eagle's wings".
-This motto is taken from the Book of Isaiah, Chapter 40 of the Bible.
+This motto is taken from the Book of Isaiah, Chapter 40.

 Origins

-St. Anne's was built in the town of Clinton.
-Construction began in 1994 and when the school opened; only 139 students were enrolled.
-These students came from all over Huron County, including Clinton, Goderich, Bayfield, Wingham and Blyth.
+Construction began in 1995.
+When the school opened, only 139 students were enrolled, but from a wide catchment across Huron County, including Clinton, Goderich, Bayfield, Wingham and Blyth.
 The enrolment for the year of 2009 stood at about 600 students.
 St. Anne's is a rural school and as such, it fills a unique need of catering to those who wish to enter agriculture.
-St. Anne's is the only French-Immersion Catholic high school in the county.
+St. Anne's is also the only Catholic high school in the county to offer a full French-Immersion high school career.

-The school is under the jurisdiction of the Ontario Ministry of Education and is part of the Huron-Perth Catholic District School Board (HPCDSB).
-St. Anne's is one of the two high schools in the board.
+The school is under the jurisdiction of the Ontario Ministry of Education and is one of two high schools in the Huron-Perth Catholic District School Board (HPCDSB).

-Uniforms

-St. Anne's is a uniform school.
-The uniform consists of: